nerves-networking/vintage_net_wizard/README.md

 ## Supported WiFi adapters

-Not all WiFi adapters support AP mode use or their device drivers require patching when used on Linux.
+Not all WiFi adapters support AP mode.
 Here are the ones that we've used:

-1. Raspberry Pi Zero W and Raspberry Pi 3 WiFi modules
+1. Raspberry Pis with built-in WiFi modules (like the RPi 3, 4 and Zero W)
 2. RT5370-based USB modules

 It is highly likely that other modules work.
-We have not had any luck with Realtek RTL8192c (in the popular Edimax EW7811Un) or MediaTek MT7601u (in lots of brands).
+We have not had any luck with the Realtek RTL8192c (in the popular Edimax EW7811Un) or MediaTek MT7601u (in lots of brands).

 ## Configuration